ORC FALL 2017 The Guest Bath

-It is that time of year again, and I am so excited to announce that JENRON DESIGNS will be a guest participant in the Fall 2017 One Room Challenge Event.
+It is that time of year again, and I am so excited to announce that JENRON DESIGNS will be a guest participant in the ORC FALL 2017 The Guest Bath.

 In case you are wondering what the “ORC” is, here is the scoop.
 Twice a year, April/ October, for the past 11 seasons, the ORC has hosted over 200 interior design bloggers, as they join together and choose one room in their homes to make over.
 The designers only have six weeks, from start to finish in order to complete a full room transformation.
 To give you a better idea you can check out our very first ORC Spring Challenge the Sleeping Porch, and here are some fun flashback before and after pictures to get your ready for our next challenge.